In this article, we talk about:

 Best Portable Induction Cooktop Overall ($300 - $600 Range): Vollrath Mirage Pro 59500P

-The Vollrath Mirage Pro 59500P (see it on Amazon) is a commercial induction cooker, so it's a well-built, heavy duty product with a ton of great features.
+The Vollrath Mirage Pro 59500P (see it at Webstaurantstore.com) is a commercial induction cooker, so it's a well-built, heavy duty product with a ton of great features.
 We consider it to be the best all-around model on the market today.

 It has a temperature/power control system that Vollrath calls "G4."
 It's one of the most sophisticated temperature control systems around, able to hold constant temperatures, as low as 80F, very well.
-We are aware of no other induction cooktop that can do this.
-(In fact, many full-sized induction cooktops can't do this.)
+You have to spend at least twice as much to find another portable induction cooktop that can do this.

 You probably don't need 100 power settings.
 But the Mirage Pro's ability to hold constant temperatures and go down to 80F are fantastic features.
 For example, this means you can set a temperature and walk away without worrying about scorching or shutting off.
 It means you can simmer for hours at a time.
-And it means you've got excellent all-around temperature control.
+And it means you set a temp, set the timer, and walk away without worrying about burning or undercooking.

-The Mirage Pro is made in China with American-made specs and design.
+The Mirage Pro is made in China to American specs and design.
 It's an excellent portable induction cooktop--tough to beat at any price point.

 - 100 power settings (from 50W to 1800W)